sansin5982/Machine-Learning-Fundamentals/chapters/Introduction.md

 human would.
-Examples of AI in action include virtual assistants like Siri and Alexa, which can understand spoken questions and provide relevant answers, as well as self-driving cars, which interpret their surroundings and navigate roads without human intervention.1 AI is not a single technology but a vast field of study and application.
+Examples of AI in action include virtual assistants like Siri and Alexa, which can understand spoken questions and provide relevant answers, as well as self-driving cars, which interpret their surroundings and navigate roads without human intervention.
+AI is not a single technology but a vast field of study and application.

 ## 1.2.
 The Learning Method: Machine Learning’s Role